Skilled Nursing Care

 Nursing Services In The Home

-As allowed by state law, Interim HealthCare of New Castle, DE can provide a level of in-home nursing provided by Registered Nurses (RNs) and Licensed Practical Nurses (LPNs).
+As allowed by state law, Interim HealthCare of Delaware can provide a level of in-home nursing provided by Registered Nurses (RNs) and Licensed Practical Nurses (LPNs).
 If you get services from an LPN, your care will be supervised by a RN.

 Home health nurses provide direct care and teach you and your family caregivers about your care.
 They also manage, observe, and evaluate your care.
 Any service that could be done safely by a non-medical person (or by yourself) without the supervision of a nurse, is not considered skilled nursing care.

 - Health Assessments including blood pressure monitoring and other vital signs, glucose monitoring, post operation monitoring and telemonitoring

 - Medication reconciliation and reports to doctors or pharmacists

 - Management of urinary catheters

 Free Consultative Nursing Services